 When temperatures drop, the moisture in the air does too.
 Because of this, heaters become both your savior and your scourge—they keep you warm but also dry out your epidermis.

 Solution: Use a humidifier to add moisture back into the air.
 Not only will it keep you from feeling like a mummy, turning it on at night allows your pores to open up, making topical nighttime solutions even more effective.
 Even better?
 A humidifier also clears your sinuses, so it's a triple whammy against dry winter skin!

 Sure, there’s almost nothing more blissful than zoning out in a steaming hot shower, with temperatures as high as the dial will go until you run out of hot water.
 However, doing so is darn bad for your skin.

 Excessively hot water strips the skin of its natural oils.
-And because skin is already prone to dryness during the winter, due to extreme temperatures and the dry, forced-air heat we blast it with from central heating units, a nightly hot shower can lead to dry, itchy patches and cracked skin from your face down to your feet.
+And because the skin is already prone to dryness during the winter, due to extreme temperatures and the dry, forced-air heat we blast it with from central heating units, a nightly hot shower can lead to dry, itchy patches and cracked skin from your face down to your feet.

 How cool do you have to keep it?
-If possible, limit your showers to five minutes and keep temps low enough to stop skin from turning red, lest you create a dry skin problem that requires a doctor’s attention.
+If possible, limit your showers to five minutes and keep temps low enough to stop the skin from turning red, lest you create a dry skin problem that requires a doctor’s attention.

 How do you switch up your skincare routine during the winter?
-Let us know in the comments below!
+Let us know in the comments below.

 Read Next: How to Save Your Dry, Damaged Hair